Skip Navigation

 Finding Our Office

-Our Northeast Philadelphia pediatric dentist office is located at 6595-C Roosevelt Blvd., inside the Plymouth Green Office Complex near the Northeast Philadelphia Mall.
+Our Northeast Philadelphia orthodontic office is located at 6595-C Roosevelt Blvd., inside the Plymouth Green Office Complex near the Northeast Philadelphia Mall.
 We’re minutes from the Blue Route (I-476) and easy to reach from Norristown, Conshohocken, and East Norriton.
 Parking is free and located right outside our door.

 6595-C Roosevelt Blvd.